civol/HDLRuby/README.md

 ## Introduction

 This introduction gives a glimpse of the possibilities of the language.
-However, we do recommend to consult the section about the [high-level programming features](#highfeat) to have a more complete view of the advanced possibilities of this language.
+However, we do recommend consulting the section about the [high-level programming features](#highfeat) to have a more complete view of the advanced possibilities of this language.

 At first glance, HDLRuby appears like any other HDL languages (like Verilog HDL or VHDL), for instance the following code describes a simple D-FF: